iterative/dvc.org/content/docs/contributing/docs.md

 We use [Prettier](https://prettier.io/) to format our source code.
 Below is a set of wrapper commands for your convenience:

-- `yarn format-check` - check all source and content files that they are properly formatted.
-This script does not fix any found issue, only reports them.
+- `yarn format-all` - Run `prettier --write` on all files to automatically fix problems.
-- `yarn format-all` - fix all found problems.
+- `yarn format-check` - Run `prettier --check` on all files, exiting with an error if any issues are found.
+This is particularly useful for CI.
-- `yarn format-staged` - same, but only on staged files.
+- `yarn format-staged` - legacy alias for `lint-staged`.
 - `yarn format <file>` - run this script `yarn format <file-name>` to format a specific file.